Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Here are some of the following highlights (or lowlights) of this era:

 - In 1902, one man refused a state mandate for vaccination after a smallpox outbreak in Cambridge, Massachusetts.
 He took it all the way to the U.S. Supreme Court in 1905 and lost.
-The court ruled that a state could issue mandates in accordance to an outbreak of a commutable disease.
+The court ruled that a state could issue mandates in accordance with an outbreak of a commutable disease.

-- In 1926 in the town of Georgetown, Delaware, an angry mob forced health officials -- that arrived to implement a state mandated inoculation for smallpox -- to flee the town.
+- In 1926 in the town of Georgetown, Delaware, an angry mob forced health officials—that arrived to implement a state-mandated inoculation for smallpox—to flee the town.

-- In 1974, a report that stated that 36 children in England developed neurological conditions led to concerns about the safety of the DTP vaccine (Diphtheria, Tetanus and Pertussis (whooping cough)).
+- In 1974, a report that stated that 36 children in England developed neurological conditions led to concerns about the safety of the DTP vaccine (Diphtheria, Tetanus, and Pertussis (whooping cough)).
 As a result, vaccination in the UK fell from 81% to 31% and led to three whooping cough epidemics.

 - Between 1979 and 1996, Sweden halted inoculations for whooping cough.
 The result: 60% of all Swedish children under the age of 10 contracted the disease.

-The late 90s saw a rise in the diagnosis of children with autism spectrum disorder.
-Autism is a developmental disorder that has a range of moderate to severe effects on children, including delays in fine-motor skills, social skills, speech and sensory functions.
+The late '90s saw a rise in the diagnosis of children with autism spectrum disorder.
+Autism is a developmental disorder that has a range of moderate to severe effects on children, including delays in fine motor skills, social skills, speech, and sensory functions.
 The most severe cases can lead to extremely debilitating conditions.

 Distrust of Big Pharma

-In an article from Statnews.com, writer Stewart Lyman described how the faltering reputations of pharmaceutical companies (often called Big Pharma) played a crucial role in the people’s mistrust in their products, as well as in vaccinations.
+In an article from Statnews.com, writer Stewart Lyman described how the faltering reputations of pharmaceutical companies (often called Big Pharma) played a crucial role in the people’s mistrust of their products, as well as in vaccinations.

 Succinctly, he wrote that Big Pharma “engaged in bad behavior” over the last two decades.
 He gave a lengthy cause for this.
 The list below is only part of the infractions that Lyman wrote in his article.
 He noted that Big Pharma initiated the following:

-- Major price hikes of older drugs
+- Major price hikes for older drugs

 - Purposely shorting supplies of critical cancer drugs to boost prices